 To protect your pup, don’t let them run loose during tick season.
 In the UK, that’s from March through June and August to November.
 If you can’t avoid walking your dog through tick country, check them after each outing, removing any ticks on sight.

-This article explains safe tick removal, including extracting the entire parasite.
+Safe tick removal, including extracting the entire parasite is extremely important.
 If you don’t, any remaining body parts will raise the risk of disease transmission.

 Tick Bite Treatment

-Bathe your pup in All Natural Flea Shampoo, combating both fleas and ticks.
+Bathe your pup in natural dog flea shampoo, combating both fleas and ticks.

 Like all our products, this one lacks harmful chemicals, including parabens.
 This class of preservatives carries several health hazards for dogs.